Get more done, spend more time on what really matters and be happier. It sounds too good to be true, but it isn’t.

 I prefer to do mine on a Sunday evening, after my daughter goes to bed.
 She goes to bed about 7.00PM, so I tend to sit down at around 7.30PM.

 I sit at the table in my kitchen area.
 It’s a big, open plan space and the temperature is always pretty good.
 The chair and table is comfortable, but not too comfortable.
 The kettle is nearby, which is handy given I go through 2-3 cups of tea!

-Before I start, I let Ella (my partner) know I’m about to spend a couple of hours planning my week.
+Before I start, I let Ella (my wife) know I’m about to spend a couple of hours planning my week.
 By now, she knows only to interrupt me if it’s a life and death situation, or if something is on fire.
 She normally goes into another room and shuts the door.